 Combat boots are versatile.
 You can wear them with nothing more than some cuffed denim and a black crew tee.
 And contrary to popular opinion, you don’t need to wait till mid-winter to bust out the military boots.
-You can even wear military boots and shorts (more on this below).
 Generally though, military boots do work best when you follow a few simple rules.

 First, you need to show off the boot itself.
 That means no long, baggy jeans.
 Always cuff or roll your pants above the ankle.
 Second, lean into the edge.
 Military boots still have that slightly punk vibe, so the rest of your outfit needs a similar feel: think bomber jackets, trench coats, leather, ripped denim, utility pockets, or khaki anoraks.
 Lasty, stick to dark colours.
 That means no pastels.
 Military boots prefer blacks, greys, browns, indigo and earthy tones.